GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + **hear** fighting on other streets, wind howling down the road, a priest roaring the glory of lions

 ### What Can Kill You Here
 **Cliques** of frogs, ducks, rats, raccoons, and dogs in ritual leathers, military surplus, absurd formalwear, rockstar attire, futuristic plastics, or stark naked.
 They call themselves things like The 5th Street Fangs, The Mendicants, Death's Chosen, Maneaters, or The Pretty Lads.
-They travel in packs of 4 to 8 and should usually get 2d6 to roll.
-Particularly worthy clique members are Tricky.
+They travel in packs of 4 to 8 and should usually get **2d6** to roll.
+Particularly worthy clique members are **Tricky**.
 They all act like they aren't scared of Brunhilde.

+> Cats who do not employ Cunning when dispatching Tricky foes give DEATH an extra d6!

-**Brunhilde** the Coyote Queen of The Ruined City.
-Giant, rolls 2d8.
+**Brunhilde** the Coyote Queen of The Ruined City. **Giant, rolls 2d8**.
 She wears a crown of hammered iron.
 Her hide has scarred over the weapons left in her by cliques who failed to bring her down.
 The smart ones run if they know what's good for them.
 Has no particular grievance against cats but will attack if anything short of utmost respect is paid in her presence.

+>Cats who do not employ Brutality when dispatching Giant foes give DEATH an extra d6!

 ### Amelia, Priestess of Leo
 Following the sound of preaching will lead to a priestess of Leo in the maze of ancient streets.
 She dresses in clanking iron emblazoned with the sun.
 She will celebrate your quest at DEATH's side and laugh at her own jokes.
 If you accept her hospitality and stay for mead, she will speak of a crystalized human skull where dogs mine for marrow among the bones.